 Under the Parent Plans, options granted to employees of the subsidiaries of New Ventures employees generally vest over five years at 20% per year on the anniversary of the grant date.
 Options expire ten years after the date of grant.
-The fair value of each option is estimated on the grant date using a Black-Scholes option-pricing model with the following weighted average assumptions for stock options granted:
+The fair value of each option is estimated on the grant date using a Black-Scholes option-pricing model.